BestTimesToVisit.com Logo

 Getting Around Hallstatt, Austria

-This is not a standalone transport mode but a crucial link for train travelers.
-The small ferry boat is the primary way to cross the Hallstätter See from the train station on the opposite shore to the picturesque village itself.
-It's a short, delightful ride offering your first iconic views of Hallstatt.
+This is the essential connection from the Hallstatt train station to the village and vice-versa.
+It's a beautiful, short ride offering your first iconic views of Hallstatt.

 Private Transfer/Taxi